YOUSSOUF10/gitops/README.md

   * Admin
 * confirmation of the corporate IdP used for SSO

-This message is mainly intended to share the current onboarding direction and collect the required access information before provisioning activities begin.
+After the organization provisioning is completed, we will come back to you with all the requirements needed for the runtime plane deployment.

+Please note that organization provisioning is not reversible once completed.
+For this reason, we kindly ask to ensure that all prerequisites, validations, naming conventions, and residency requirements are fully confirmed before starting the provisioning process.

 Best regards,
 Youssouf